DareData/data-science-101/README.md

 Welcome to The Data Science 101 repository.

+The welcoming remarks presentation [can be found here](https://drive.google.com/open?id=1KWTDh6a1_68KMNVMDG70wZz0amPs_ijgkysFYsqVfqM)

 Here is you'll find all information needed to setup your environment and the workflow you'll use during the course.